The book is somewhat iconic in the industry, so it might be worthy for some readers to skip right to Zero to One summary section.

-New tech doesn’t appear out of nowhere.
-Future won’t become what we want just by itself.
-Peter Thiel notices that we are simply unable to see behind the curtains of modern innovations and realize that our world is still old-fashioned, outdated and the future is not here yet.
+New tech does not appears out of nowhere.
+The future won’t become what we want just by itself.
+Peter Thiel notices that we are unable to see behind the curtains of modern innovations and realize that our world is still old-fashioned, outdated and the future is not here yet.

-Startups play major roles in tech development.
-Startups are free of megacorps vices, where illusion of productivity dominates the productivity itself.
-Peter Thiel strongly advises to leave such corporations immediately.
+Startups play significant roles in tech development.
+Startups are free of megacorps vices, where the illusion of productivity dominates the productivity itself.
+Peter Thiel strongly advises leaving such corporations immediately.

 The author describes a startup as a group with a maximally possible number of individuals equally obsessed with the idea of a better future.
-Startup creators are not just at task of business and making money, they need to put their ideas to test and reinvent business.
+Startup creators are not just the task of business and making money; they need to put their ideas to test and reinvent the industry.

 Don’t be a business copycat

-According to Peter Thiel it is a road straight to failure.
-The main reason behind companies crash at the start lies in inability to transition from zero to one, to make that important step.
+According to Peter Thiel, it is a road to failure.
+The main reason behind companies crash at the start lies in an inability to transition from zero to one, to make that critical step.

-Losers stick to old patterns and can’t create new ones, while healthy entrepreneurship spirit tends to invent and create new features.
-It can be new, unique product or an outstanding design.
-Healthy businesses have one thing in common: their unique advantage gives them complete dominance on the market even it is not obvious.
+Losers stick to old patterns and can’t create new ones, while a healthy entrepreneurship spirit tends to invent and create new features.
+It can be an original, unique product or outstanding design.
+Happy companies have one thing in common: their unique advantage gives them complete dominance on the market and good cash flows even it is not apparent.

-According to Peter Thiel this is a false statement, because economists talk about different market models — absolute competition and absolute monopoly.
+According to Peter Thiel, this is a false statement because economists talk about different market models — free competition and absolute monopoly.
 They are giving ample praise to the first one while strongly disapproving and condemning the second one.
-Peter Thiel states that monopoly is an essential feature of any successful business.
+Peter Thiel states that monopoly is an essential feature of successful companies.
 It is the only way to keep your company healthy and maintain the abundance of free resources to develop your enterprise and reward your employees.

 Is competition a bad thing?

-Following a model of competition companies become indistinguishable from one another.
-They become enslaved by market and its rules.
-They are forced do whatever market dictates and spend all their resources to struggle against each other.
+Following a model of competition, companies become indistinguishable from one another.
+They become enslaved by the market and its rules.
+They forced to do whatever market dictates and spend all their resources to struggle against each other.

 The environment of high competition eventually decreases income for a company as an increase in offer gradually reduces its price.

-Peter Thiel is convinced that no company can have financial growth under such conditions.
+Peter Thiel convinced that no company can have financial growth under such conditions.

-It is vital to clarify that Thiel speaks of monopoly not as a company that is corrupt and burdened with exclusive government privileges.
-His idea revolves around productive and creative monopolies.
-Those companies with unique and innovative advantages, allowing them to surpass their competition.
-Companies like Google, that managed to discover their own ocean free of adversity and rule it.
-No company is capable of overwhelming Google on their field in the near future.
+It is vital to clarify that Thiel speaks of monopoly, not as a company that is corrupt and burdened with exclusive government privileges.
+His idea revolves around productive and creative monopolies — those companies with unique and innovative advantages, allowing them to surpass their competition.
+Companies like Google managed to discover their ocean free of adversity and rule it.
+No company is capable of overwhelming Google on their field any time soon.

-Monopoly doesn’t compete.
-Monopoly is unique.
-That’s why monopoly sets its own rules and prices.
-Monopoly is not burdened by competition therefore it can invent, grow, evolve and provide its employees with better working environment and higher salaries.
+A monopoly is unique.
+That is why a monopoly sets its own rules and prices; therefore it can invent, grow, evolve and provide its employees with a better working environment and higher salaries.